shivamdevs/ttt-Stories-Assignment/README.md

 AI is there to help use but we should not become depended on it.

 Other than those two parts and some other lines of codes most of the features was incorporated by me.
+I can explain all the codes if required.

 ## Help and References